 I moved to Vienna because I got along with him very well.
 It wasn’t that weird.
 It was actually very happy, because I like doing things in a way—especially for a game like Hearthstone—without being limited.
 It’s so valuable for people like us.”

-That’s something I’ve seen suggested, but if you follow my or you’ll know why we did it.
+That’s something I’ve seen suggested, but if you follow my vlog or Twitch channel you’ll know why we did it.
 The origin of the boot camp was that we both got a little frustrated with the game and were thinking about quitting.
 We are people who usually do things with all our heart, and all our time.
 Maximum effort or we just don’t do them at all.
 We both just have a very competitive nature.
 So we were thinking about quitting Hearthstone, but we also loved Hearthstone and had a lot of positive associations with it.
 So we said, okay, maybe we are wrong and we don’t play the game enough to absolutely reach our skill ceiling.
 And maybe if we spend 100 hours a week in the game, we’ll see things which we don’t at the moment.

 It sounds like you were giving Hearthstone one final chance, by approaching as a team might in a game like League of Legends, and seeing what impact that kind of practice had.
 And I guess the results proved your point, which was that there wasn’t enough difference between world class players and typical legend rank ones.